nettobruno/interview-flora-devs/README.md

 ## PAIR PROGRAMMING REQUIREMENTS

-We would like you to develop an application in flutter containing some good practices aimed at Design System.
+We would like you to develop an application in flutter or react containing some good practices aimed at Design System.

 The application must contain good practices mentioned below: